 - base layers – 2-3 wiped off ki-urushi layers.
 Optionaly 2 more ki-urushi thin layers, sanded flat after curing.
 Curing in 85%-90% humidity

-- nakanuri – 4 layers of pure nakanuri, sanded flat and smooth (but no need for perfect finish yet) 80%-85%.
+- nakanuri – 1-4 layers of nakanuri, sanded flat and smooth (but no need for perfect finish yet) 80% humidity.
 If followed by next step marked as optional, 2 layers are OK.

-- optional – nakanuri mixed with pigment – colour of your base, 2 layers, sanded flat, smooth, 75-80%
+- optional – nakanuri mixed with pigment – colour of your base, 2 layers, sanded flat, smooth, 75% humidity

 - kijiro with pigment, same color.
-4-5 thin layers. sanded lightly but smooth, up to 4000-6000 micromesh, with last layer realy smooth (8000 micromesh, check under loupe for micro scratches, use polishing paste).
-After this step colour ust be uniform, surface smooth and perfect.
-Curing humidity – 65-70%, longer times (48h) to preserve colour (otherwise it will get much darker and hue will move into a more brownish spectrum, so nice blue will become muddy green)
+4-5 layers. sanded lightly but smooth, up to 2500 grit, with last layer really smooth (5000 grit, check under loupe for micro scratches, use polishing paste).
+After this step colour must be uniform, surface smooth and perfect.
+Curing humidity – 60-70%, longer times (48h) to preserve colour (otherwise it will get much darker and hue will move into a more brownish spectrum, so nice blue will become muddy green)

-- koijiro clear – very thin layers.
-From 3 to 10 depending on your skills and design of pen.
-Each cured at 65%-70%, but adjust to achive best translucent layer.
+- koijiro clear (or other transparent urushi) – very thin layers.
+From 1 to 3 depending on your skills and design of pen.
+Each cured at 60%-65%, but adjust to achieve best translucency.
 Low humidity will extend curing time (48-72h) but it will benefit translucency.
-Each sanded smooth but start with a high grit and be very, VERY gentle.
-It is easy to sand through a layer and destroy the work.
+Each sanded slightly but start with a higher grit and be very, VERY gentle.
+Tamenuri is not difference in sanding – the effect is created but pooling of urushi on surface.
+It is easy to sand through a layer esspecialy on edges, and destroy the work.
 Last layer must be perfect, polished with tonoko with oil.
 Inspect with a magnifying glass.

-- Uwazuri (polishing) – apply kijomi diluted with turpentine – initialy high dilution (20-30%) but lower with each layer, and wipe off.
+- Uwazuri (polishing) – apply kijomi diluted with turpentine – initialy high dilution (30-40%) but lower with each layer – and wipe off.
 It must just soak into pores, infuse previous layers, smooth any micro-scratches.
 Cure each layer (80%) and apply next one (no sanding !), 4-5 times. then polish with migaki mixed with oil, clean and again apply 2-3 layers of kijiomi. then inspect, polish with just migaki, inspect.
 End or repeat, last step (polishing, and 1-2 layers of kijiomi).

 - Final layer of kijiomi should be left for curing for longer.
 48-72h before polishing with pure migaki powder.
 Can be longer, even 1-2 weeks.
 I generaly leave finished pens in furo for longer times, to fully cure urushi, and be sure it will not cause any problems to a user (read about urushi rash)